Why study church history? Many people believe that the church an outdated institution, a crutch for the weak, or a refuge for the middle-aged.

 Persecution in the Early Church – the state clamped down on the early church, and many died for their beliefs

-Heresies in the Early Church – it was all too easy for people to misrepresent Christian belief; here are a few of the commonest heresies, and an outline of how the Bible books were decided
+Heresies in the Early Church – it was all too easy for people to misrepresent Christian belief; here are a few of the commonest heresies, and an outline of how the church decided which books would be in the Bible

 Constantine and the Council of Nicea – the start of the Christian church becoming recognised by the state, and some organised structure to what was believed